ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

    which of its concepts; a concept map is a natural way to do so.

 c.
-With nontrivial concepts, empty concept maps provide the most benefit, because modeling a nontrivial concept is not (*ahem*) trivial.
+With nontrivial concepts, empty concept maps provide the most benefit relative to the effort to write the data types itself, because modeling a nontrivial concept is not (*ahem*) trivial.

-d.
-Many nontrivial concepts already require some explicit statement that they meet the requirements of a concept

 Summary
 =======